South Seas – General Information

 Golf:

-Numerous golf courses are available, the most famous being Fiji Golf Club in Suva, Pacific Harbor, Reef Resort, Fijian Resort, Nadi Airport, Lautoka Club and Denarau Beach.
+Numerous golf courses are available, the most famous are: Fiji Golf Club in Suva, Pacific Harbour, Reef Resort, Fijian Resort, Nadi Airport, Lautoka Club and Denarau Beach.

-Gratuities are in the South Sea neither in the restaurant nor in the hotel usual, sometimes even frowned upon and an insult to the hospitable Polynesians.
-The exception is the Micronesian Islands with many Japanese and American tourists.
+Tipping is not customary in restaurants or hotels in the South Seas, sometimes even frowned upon and an insult to the hospitable Polynesians.
+An exception is the Micronesian islands with many Japanese and American tourists.

 Climate:

-On Tahiti, a refreshing south wind blows throughout the year.
-There are two seasons: the hot season from November to March with average temperatures of 27 ° C and a cold season from April to October with average temperatures around 25 ° C. The water temperature is constant 26 ° C.
+Tahiti has a refreshing South Sea wind all year round.
+There are 2 seasons: the hot season from November to March with average temperatures of 27 °C and a cold season from April to October with average temperatures of about 25 °C. The water temperature is a constant 26 °C.

 Embassy (France):